SIMEXP/niak/niak_installation.md

 ```

-Replace `simexp/niak-boss:0.19.1` in the command above by `simexp/niak-boss` to always get the latest niak release.
-Note that the first execution will be longer, since the `simexp/niak-boss(:0.19.1)` mirror has to be downloaded from the internet.
-All subsequent call to the line should be much faster.
+Replace `simexp/niak-boss:latest` by, for example, `simexp/niak-boss:0.19.1` to use a specific version (here 0.19.1).
+Note that the first execution will be longer, since the `simexp/niak-boss` image has to be downloaded from the internet.
+All subsequent call to the line will start niak immediately, and will be much faster.
 Close the GUI and type "exit" in the terminal to stop your session. if somehow the process did not exit properly and docker complains that niak is already running when you restart it, type:
 ```bash
 docker stop niak
 docker rm niak
 ```

-The procedure as been tested on Debian 8.0, Ubuntu `>=` 14.10, centOS 7, fedora `>=` 20, OpenSuse `>=` 13.1 and we expect it to run smoothly on many other Linux distributions.
+The procedure as been tested on Debian 8.0, Ubuntu `>=` 14.10, centOS 7, fedora `>=` 20, OpenSuse `>=` 13.1 and we expect it to run smoothly on most Linux distributions.

 ### Mac OSX